TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 ![monitor training](doc/monitor_training.png)

-The training scrips saves checkpoints about every five minutes.
-Train the model until it reaches a satisfying loss then you can terminat the training process by pressing Ctrl+C.
+The training script saves checkpoints about every five minutes.
+Train the model until it reaches a satisfying loss, then you can terminate the training process by pressing Ctrl+C.

 ### 7. Exporting the inference graph

-Now that we have a trained model we need to generate an inference graph, which can be used to run the model.
+Now that we have a trained model, we need to generate an inference graph that can be used to run the model.

-> Note: There is currently a [issue](https://github.com/tensorflow/models/issues/8841) that occurs when you're trying to export the model.
-As a temprary fix Github user [Jacobsolawetz](https://github.com/Jacobsolawetz) discoverd that you can add ```if not isinstance(x, str):``` add line 140 of the ```https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/utils/tf_utils.py``` script.
-For more information check out [his comment to the issue](https://github.com/tensorflow/models/issues/8841#issuecomment-657647648).
+> Note: There is currently an [issue](https://github.com/tensorflow/models/issues/8841) that occurs when you're trying to export the model.
+As a temporary fix, Github user [Jacobsolawetz](https://github.com/Jacobsolawetz) discovered that you can add ```if not isinstance(x, str):``` add line 140 of the ```https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/keras/utils/tf_utils.py``` script.
+For more information, check out [his comment on the issue](https://github.com/tensorflow/models/issues/8841#issuecomment-657647648).

 ```bash
 python /content/models/research/object_detection/exporter_main_v2.py \